-Do you need help planning out how to makeover your shower?
+Do you need help planning out how to renovate your shower?
 See my Start a DIY project workbook to help you get started!

-This part you are doing right now, congrats you are already starting the process!
+This part that you are doing right now….congrats, you are already starting the process!

-Before jumping into any project you need to have your plan in place and this is what you are figuring out in this step your plan.
-Here are some things you need to decide:
+Before jumping into any project you need to have your plan in place.
+Here are some things you need to decide on:

-- You need to know what you’re working with.
+- You need to know what dimensions you’re working with.

-- How are you going to prep the shower before tile?
+- How are you going to prep the shower before tiling?

-- What materials would you like to use?
+- What tiling materials would you like to use?

-- This one may seem silly right now but you need to know because the shower valve needs to be installed before the walls (backer board) are installed.
+- You need to know this now because the shower valve will be mounted before the walls (backer board) are installed.

 - What tools do you need?